kermitt2/grobid/Readme.md

 GROBID includes batch processing, a comprehensive RESTful API, a JAVA API, a relatively generic evaluation framework (precision, recall, etc.) and the semi-automatic generation of training data.

 GROBID can be considered as production ready.
-Deployment in production includes ResearchGate, HAL Research Archive, the European Patent Office, INIST, Mendeley, CERN, ...
+Deployments in production includes ResearchGate, HAL Research Archive, the European Patent Office, INIST, Mendeley, CERN, ...

 The key aspects of GROBID are the following ones: